grahampugh/grahampugh.github.io/about.md

 <img align="left" style="margin-right:25px;margin-bottom:50px" src="/assets/images/1506582_561159523982174_1717740710_n.jpg" />

-I was born in Ormskirk, Lancashire, United Kingdom, and I am currently living and working as a Mac Systems Specialist at a University in Switzerland.
-I work as part of a team that is currently developing a multi-instance Jamf Pro solution for our institute's federated IT support structure.
+I was born in Ormskirk, Lancashire, United Kingdom, and I am currently living in Germany and working as a Senior Systems Engineer at Jamf.

 Although I studied Geochemistry, and qualified with a [Ph.D. studying Glacial Meltwater Chemistry][1] at [Aberystwyth University][3] ([read it here!][2]), I didn't succeed in that career, but soon realised my true talents lay in IT support.
-I have been lucky to work supporting the computing needs of teachers and academics in scientific institutions pretty much ever since, first as an IT Technician and Web Designer for a [high school in Somerset, England][4], later as an IT Support Technician, Subject Specialist and [Mac Specialist at Bristol University][5].
+I have been lucky to work supporting the computing needs of teachers and academics in scientific institutions pretty much ever since, first as an IT Technician and Web Designer for a [specialist technology school in Somerset, England][4], later as an IT Support Technician, Subject Specialist and [Mac Specialist at Bristol University][5], and as a Senior Apple Systems Engineer at [ETH Zürich][6] in Switzerland.

 At other times, I like to run, hike, cycle, climb/boulder, learn German, and travel the world.